 Provision for customers' and other claims represents provision for probable losses and costs which the Group might incur relating to customers' possible future quality claims with respect to some new products and pipe solutions designed, delivered and sold by the Group where technical probation is still ongoing and other litigations (Note 35) filed against the Group in the courts.
-Reversal for the year ended 31 December 2022 amounted to USD 2,123 thousand (reversal of USD 31,696 thousand for the year ended 31 December 2021) is included in the consolidated statement of comprehensive income.
+Reversal for the year ended 31 December 2023 amounted to USD 1,775 thousand (charge of USD 2,123 thousand for the year ended 31 December 2022) is included in the consolidated statement of comprehensive income.